mit-plv/timl/README.md

   ruby benchmark.rb
   ```

 The results will be printed out and written to file "result.csv".
-Note that this experiment requires MLton, and the processing time will depend on your hardware.
+Note that this experiment requires MLton, and your processing time may vary.

 Coq Proof
 ----------------------------------